Red Carpet Events Accounting Simulation Answer Key

 | Logistics Lead | Monitor venue and equipment costs | Weekly |

 A shared dashboard—whether it’s a Google Sheet or a lightweight ERP—serves as the living document everyone can reference.
 Set up real‑time alerts for any variance that crosses a 10% threshold.
-That way, the team can react before a small glitch snowballs into a budget crisis Worth keeping that in mind..
+That way, the team can react before a small glitch snowballs into a budget crisis It's one of those things that adds up..

 Bringing It All Together